 He flushed and spluttered.
 “I didn’t mean—”

 The tone of the engine changed and my stomach dropped as the FTL drive engaged.
-We’d travelled far enough away from the station for our first jump.
+We’d traveled far enough away from the station for our first jump.
 The lights flickered as the ship switched to auxiliary power.
 The hum of the engines ratcheted up and then went silent.
 Less than a minute later, my stomach settled and the main engines started up again.
 Depending on the age of the ship, it would take up to a week to recharge the FTL drive for the next jump.
 I had to be gone before that time was up.

 “I will see you tomorrow for dinner, yes?”
 I asked with a coy smile.